-How A Woman Engineer Built A Public Case Against A Sexual Harasser In Silicon Valley
+How A Female Engineer Built A Public Case Against A Sexual Harasser In Silicon Valley

 Gordon told Niniane her story.
 It involved a powerful Hollywood figure — Matthew Weiner — the creator of the hit series Mad Men.
 When she was 27, Gordon was his writing assistant; she won an Emmy for her work.
 Gordon says she often worked long hours late into the night alone with Weiner.

-Then, one night she says things took a different turn.
-"We were working together and he told me that that I owed it to him to let him see me naked," she says.
+Then one night, she says, things took a different turn.
+"We were working together, and he told me that that I owed it to him to let him see me naked," she says.

 Gordon ignored the comment, but she says it made her question whether Weiner really thought she was talented.
 It changed their relationship.
 He began to yell at her during work hours.
 Eventually, she left the show and gave up her career in Hollywood.